 We regularly look for volunteers to take calls on our Helpline to ensure we can provide a 9am – 5pm service, 5 days a week.

-Our Helpline provides free, confidential information, advice and support to victims of elder abuse, as well as others who are concerned about or have witnessed abuse, neglect or financial exploitation of older people.
+Our Helpline provides free, confidential information, advice and support to the older victims of abuse, as well as others who are concerned about or have witnessed abuse, neglect or financial exploitation of older people.

 If the following apply to you, then please get in touch to find out more: